-Florence in Ecstasy was published in May 2017 by the Unnamed Press, and is forthcoming in the Czech Republic (Argo), Russia (Eksmo), Poland (Sonia Draga), and Turkey (Altin Kitaplar).
+Florence in Ecstasy was published in 2017 by the Unnamed Press in the United States, and in 2018 in the Czech Republic (Argo) and Russia (Eksmo).
+It is forthcoming in Italy (Rizzoli), Poland (Sonia Draga), and Turkey (Altin Kitaplar).

 A young woman arrives in Florence from Boston, knowing no one and speaking little Italian.
 But Hannah is isolated in a more profound way, estranged from her own identity after a bout with starvation that has left her life and body in ruins.
 She is determined to recover in Florence, a city saturated with beauty, vitality, and food―as well as a dangerous history of sainthood for women who starved themselves for God.